 The number of employees covered by the survey for each published occupation has been made available under the column "Number Covered".
-Data users are advised to take this coverage into consideration when exercising judgment on whether the estimate is reliable for their intended purpose.
+Data users can take this coverage into consideration in assessing whether the estimate is reliable for their intended purpose.